treeverse/lakeFS/README.md

 lakeFS supports AWS S3, Azure Blob Storage and Google Cloud Storage as its underlying storage service.
 It is API compatible with S3, and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.

-For more information see the [Official Documentation](https://docs.lakefs.io).
+For more information see the [official lakeFS documentation](https://docs.lakefs.io).

 <div style="background: #ffdddd border: 3px solid #dd4444; margine: 15px;">